Skip to main content

 Fashion Merchandising

-TCU fashion merchandising majors learn the business behind the fashion industry — supply chain, quality assessment and control, product development, textiles, buying, promotion and the selling of merchandise.
-You’ll build the creative and analytical thinking skills to deliver products to today’s consumers.
+As a TCU fashion merchandising major, you’ll learn the business behind the fashion industry, including supply chain, quality assessment and control, product development, textiles, buying, promotion and the selling of merchandise.
+Along the way, you’ll build the creative and analytical thinking skills to deliver products to today’s consumers.

 Visit Department Website